ONE GREATER THAN WHO?

 The people in Jesus’ day were living in the presence of Immanuel and refused to believe it.
 What God was doing for them was far greater than what happened to David, Jonah and to Solomon.
 Four times Jesus used the phrase “One greater than,” once for John the Baptist and three times about Himself.
 All four had to do with the arrival of God’s Son, as the “Messiah.”
 In spite of the miracles, Jesus was performing, the leaders demanded more evidence that He had a mission from God.
 Jesus was not playing the role of Moses or of David.
 Instead, He was proclaiming a kingdom and a way of life that did not engage in hatred or in war.
 The concepts of freedom and deliverance that Jesus offered bore no similarity to the Exodus and to David’s exploits.
 His own followers began to doubt and demanded to know, “Are you the one who was to come, or should we expect someone else?”

-The other two references of being greater than Jonah and Solomon had to do with a sign that Jesus had been send by God (Lk.11: 29-32; Mt.12: 29-42).
+The other two references of being greater than Jonah and Solomon had to do with a sign that Jesus had been send by God (Luke 11:29-32; Matthew 12:29-42).
 To answer those that wanted more signs, they were told to remember what had happened to Jonah and then see it happen to the Son of Man.
 The very people that asked for a sign would create one.
 Just as Jonah had to spend three days and three nights in the belly of a whale, so the leaders would put Jesus in the ground for three days and three nights.
 The people of Nineveh believed Jonah, repented and were spared.
 The Queen of Sheba came to listen to Solomon and believed.
 Jesus came to usher in God’s kingdom or a return to God’s moral laws by repentance.
 Instead, they crucified Him and kept on struggling for a material kingdom that would spell their doom.
 On top of it, Jesus’ generation had a chance of being the greatest, ends up being first to be judged with Nineveh and the Queen of the South as witnesses against it.
-One greater than Jonah and Solomon had come to His people and they did not receive Him; but, those that believed, the people of Nineveh and the Queen of Sheba made it into the kingdom (Jn.1: 11-12).
+One greater than Jonah and Solomon had come to His people and they did not receive Him; but, those that believed, the people of Nineveh and the Queen of Sheba made it into the kingdom (John 1:11-12).